tychosoft/moderncli/FEATURES.md

 also associating the actual lock with the data being protected rather than as completely unrelated data structures.
 Sync also includes other kinds of thread synchronization objects such as semaphores and barriers.

+## tasks.hpp

+A task and function queue dispatch system.
+This is used to queue and dispatch arbitration actor lambdas with function arguments wrapped in an outer service function inside the scope of a service thread.
+This makes it easy to write service components that offers ordered execute in a thread queue without requiring locking.
+This is a generic and reusable representation of basic Coventry server architecture.

 ## templates.hpp